Test Vehicle’s MSRP: $45,750 (Base Model: $37,750)

 The Countryman can be outfitted with such features as a power sunroof and a technology package.

 This plug-in MINI also qualifies for a federal tax credit, which helps to lower the price by $4,000.
-There may be additional savings through one local municipality.
+There may be additional savings through one's local municipality.

 Verdict: While the iconic vehicle has grown in size significantly, making this the largest MINI ever, this year it is available as a plug in.
 Unfortunately, because of the limited battery range and the time it takes to recharge, one needs to justify the cost versus the benefit.
-Does it make sense to purchase a hybrid or a non hybrid Countryman?
 With that said, the vehicle still manages to maintain its character and fun to drive nature.
 Yes, there is no mistaken this foreign icon for anything else, but a MINI 2.0.